 To mark this 20-year anniversary, I've added another 10 definitions to the dictionary.
 Simply scroll down this page to see all the new entries.

-Thanks to those who've written to me over the last few years with input & suggestions.
-Keep the feedback coming, folks — even without a new Dan album on the horizon, there's still plenty of uncracked code remaining in the Steely Dan lexicon!
+Thanks to those who've written to me over the years with input & suggestions.
+Keep the feedback coming, folks — even without any new albums on the horizon, there's still plenty of uncracked code in the Steely Dan lexicon!
 Visit the Feedback page to send your suggestions for future dictionary entries.

 Also, you can enter your email address below to receive notification when this site is updated in future.
 (No spam, I promise!)